Skip to content

 Introduction

-Computer vision is one of the most important and complicated elements of a pick and place machine, and the LumenPnP is no different.
+Computer vision is one of the most important and complicated elements of a pick and place machine.
 Vision is used in four main places:

 Computer Vision Basics